3 Naga groups come together for talks with Centre for solution to decades-old Naga Political Issue | Sports-Games

 - India

-Three Naga groups came together on Saturday and decided to pursue negotiations for a solution to the decades-old Naga Political Issue with the Centre jointly.
+Three Naga groups have come together and decided to pursue negotiations for a solution to the decades-old Naga Political Issue with the Centre jointly.

 ''The three groups have come together to have a joint political venture in 2024,'' said Akato, while addressing journalists after the meeting here in the presence of leaders of the other two groups.